vita-student-projects/BEV_group4/README.md

 </div>
 <br />

 Here, the IoU metric was use to validate the models.
-We can note that the accurary of the model trained with the DIoU metric exceeds the one trained with the standard IoU.
-Further, the pedestrian class is better represented after using the the DIoU training, which tend to support our hypothesis that DIoU is better to classify smaller objects in the image.
+We can note that the accurary of the model trained with the DIoU metric exceeds the one trained with the standard $IoU$.
+Further, the pedestrian class is better represented after using the the $DIoU$ training, which tends to support our hypothesis that $DIoU$ is better to classify smaller objects in the image.
 Nevertheless, a more complete dataset is required to truly validate this statement.
 A table was therefore computed based on a batch of the NuScenes mini dataset to compare both models over a series of images.
 The results are presented below.

 <div>
 <p align="center">